-As expected, Fasterize offers traditional caching features to serve content more quickly instead of using origin servers and to cache the elements we optimize (which don’t exist on the original site).
+As expected, Fasterize offers HTTP caching features to serve content more quickly instead of using origin servers and to cache the elements we optimize (which don’t exist on the original site).
 By default, all static objects are cached.

 From the interface, you can:

 - easily add rules to cache other elements, including HTML pages.

 The regular expressions applied to URLs allow you to cache all of your product pages or all items in just two clicks.

 - easily define the cache lifespan for each page group.